The Power of Data Reduction for Matching: Kernelization for Matching on General Graphs

-\subparagraph*{Algorithm description.} We now provide the algorithm for \cref{step:bound-long-paths} (see \cref{alg:final-fvs-kernel-step} for a pseudocode). \iflong The algorithm uses the same preprocessing (see \crefrange{line:bijection-2^X-N}{line:determine-set-Y}) as \cref{alg:bound-bottommost-leaves}.
+\paragraph{Algorithm description.} We now provide the algorithm for \cref{step:bound-long-paths} (see \cref{alg:final-fvs-kernel-step} for pseudocode).
+The algorithm uses the same preprocessing (see \crefrange{line:bijection-2^X-N}{line:determine-set-Y}) as \cref{alg:bound-bottommost-leaves}.
 Thus, the algorithm can determine whether two vertices have the same neighborhood in~$X$ in constant time.
-As in \cref{alg:bound-bottommost-leaves}, \fi \cref{alg:final-fvs-kernel-step} uses a table~$\tab$ which has an entry for each vertex~$x \in X$ and each set~$Y \subseteq X$.
+As in \cref{alg:bound-bottommost-leaves}, \cref{alg:final-fvs-kernel-step} uses a table~$\tab$ which has an entry for each vertex~$x \in X$ and each set~$Y \subseteq X$.
 The table is filled in such a way that the algorithm detected for each~$y \in Y$ at least~$\tab[x,Y]$ internally vertex-disjoint augmenting paths from~$x$ to~$y$.

-The main part of the algorithm is the boolean function `Keep-Edge' in \crefrange{line:function-start}{line:function-end} which makes the decision on whether or not to delete an edge~$\{x,v\}$ for~$v\in V\setminus X$ and~$x \in X$.
-The function works as follows for edge~$\{x,v\}$: Starting at~$v$ the graph will be explored along possible augmenting paths until a ``reason'' for keeping the edge~$\{x,v\}$ is found or further exploration is possible.
+The main part of the algorithm is the boolean function `Keep-Edge' in \crefrange{line:function-start}{line:function-end} which makes the decision on whether to delete an edge~$\{x,v\}$ for~$v\in V\setminus X$ and~$x \in X$.
+The function works as follows for edge~$\{x,v\}$: Starting at~$v$ the graph will be explored along possible augmenting paths until a ``reason'' for keeping the edge~$\{x,v\}$ is found or no further exploration is possible (see \cref{fig:step-6-keep-edge-explore} for an illustration).